CraftyFella/micronaut-opentelemetry/README.md

 Review distributed tracing in New Relic for the specified application, specifically:
 * Span Attributes do not contain the expected tag : `Dave`
-* Only a single Span is sent to new relic even though we have a Custom Span `slowThing`
+* Only a single Span is sent to new relic even though we have a Custom Span `slowThing` see [here](https://github.com/CraftyFella/micronaut-opentelemetry/blob/main/src/main/java/com/example/SlowThing.java) for custom span code.